beave/sagan/doc/source/rule-keywords.rst

 **facility: daemon;**

-flexbit
+flexbits
 --------

 .. option:: flexbits: set, {flexbit name}, {expire time};

+Note: ``flexbits`` are similar to ``xbits`` but can deal with more complex conditions (tracking ports, reverse diection tracking, etc).
+However, in most cases you'll likely want to use ``xbits`` which are more simple and are likely to do what you need.

-This option is used in conjunction with flexbits: unset, isset, isnotset.
+The ``flexbis`` option is used in conjunection with ``unset``, ``isset``, ``isnotset``.
 This allows Sagan to "track" through multiple log events to trigger an alert.
 For example, let say you want to detect when "anti-virus" has been disabled but is not related to a system reboot.
 Using the flexbit set you can turn on a flexbit when a system is being rebooted.
 Our flexbit set would look like this:

 **flexbits: set, windows_reboot, 30;**